 Thinner or fatter?

-Fatter – over the last few months I’ve regained almost 6 of the 11 kilos I lost in 2019.
-Watch out for a resetting of Excess Baggage in 2021.
+Fatter – Over the last two years, I’ve regained almost all of the 11 kilos I lost in 2019.
+I know what I need to do, but my head gets in the way.

 Richer or poorer?